MESAHub/mesa-website/08-faq.markdown

     See `config.log' for more details.

 during the MESA installation of crlibm, please check that you are not using an unsupported 32-bit system.
-If you're using OS X, make sure you've [installed Xcode and the command line tools][xcode].
+If you're using MacOS, make sure you've [installed Xcode and the command line tools][xcode].

 [xcode]:#osx